YunHsiuLu/YunDataScience/D02/README.md

 	array([[1, 2, 3],
 		   [4, 5, 6]])
 	```
-	*	resize(): reshape array A1 into another array A2, if the number of elements in A1 differs to number of element in A2, insert 0 at the end.
+	*	resize(): reshape array A1 into another array A2, if the number of elements in A1 differs to number of element in A2, insert 0 at the end.<br>
 	ex.
 	```
 	     [ 1 2 ]                                   [ 1 2 ]